Selfoss (women's football)

 The Selfoss women's football, commonly known as Selfoss team is the women's football department of the Ungmennafélag Selfoss multi-sport club.
 It is based in Selfoss, Iceland, and currently plays in the Úrvalsdeild kvenna, the top-tier women's football league in Iceland.
-The team plays it home games at the JÁVERK-völlur.
+The team plays its home matches at the JÁVERK-völlur.

 History

 In August 2019, Selfoss won its first major trophy when it defeated KR in the Icelandic Cup final.
 On 6 June 2020, the team won the Icelandic Super Cup after defeating Valur 2 - 1.